 World’s Fair 1893: Ride the Ferris Wheel!

 Step back in time to Chicago in 1893.
 The World’s Fair is coming to your city.
 But you’re not merely attending the fair – you’re helping to design and organize it!
-Such is the premise behind World’s Fair 1893, a new area-control game by Foxtrot Games, currently on Kickstarter.
+Such is the premise behind World’s Fair 1893, an area-control game by Foxtrot Games.